Dropbox Your Computer Is Currently Offline

 Fix 5.
 Disable proxy in Dropbox’s settings

-Another way you can try is to disable proxy in Dropbox’s settings in Windows 10.
+Another way you can try is to disable the proxy in Dropbox’s settings in Windows 10.
 Some users may set the proxy settings to Auto-detect, which will cause the proxy to interfere with the normal operation of Dropbox.
-If Dropbox is having difficulties in connecting, try disabling proxy in Dropbox’s settings as below.
+If Dropbox is having difficulties in connecting, try disabling the proxy in Dropbox’s settings as below.

 Step 2.
 Select Preferences > Proxies > Change Auto-Detect to No proxy option.